Where are they now? Saka’s team-mates from his last Arsenal U23 game

 “He reads situations earlier than others and he’s a good finisher as well.
 Physically he’s developed in a really good shape.
 I think he’s a very complete player.”

 The forward is yet to make his debut for his boyhood club but remains on their books.
 Cat from Red Drawf‘s nephew is currently on his fifth loan away – he’s scored three goals in 17 League One appearances for Ipswich Town this season.

 Saka enjoyed a brilliant breakthrough campaign in 2019-20, becoming the first teenager to hit double figures for assists in a single season for Arsenal since Cesc Fabregas in 2006-07.

-Tormey turned down a new contract offer from Arsenal and has been without a club since leaving the Gunners in 2020.
+Tormey turned down a new contract offer from Arsenal and is currently without a club.

 The 21-year-old just casually doing this at a World Cup!